sbhark/SMServerMonitoring/README.md

 For data storage MongoDB is used and the application connects to the DB by using ReactiveMongoDB Database driver.

-The following data are collected on a specified interval, default interval is every 1 minute:
+The following data are collected on a specified interval, default interval is every 1 minute.
+The interval can be specified during setup and if it needs to be modified in the future edit the database entry for polling interval.

 1) System load